Barnsley and District Tramways

 Uniforms

-Tramcar crews were initially provided with double-breasted lapel jackets with five pairs of brass buttons (of the standard BETCo pattern — see link), the collars of which probably bore embroidered block-capital system initials ('B & D T' ).
+Tramcar crews were initially provided with double-breasted jackets with lapels and five pairs of brass buttons (of the standard BETCo pattern — see link), the collars of which probably bore embroidered block-capital system initials ('B & D E T' ).
 The tensioned-crown peaked caps bore the standard BETCo ‘Magnet & Wheel’ device badge (see below), along with an employee number (in individual brass numerals), worn below.

-This first style of uniform jacket was quickly displaced by a single-breasted design with five buttons (presumably of the standard BETCo pattern — see link), a single breast pocket (with button closure) and stand-up collars; the latter carried an employee number on the bearer's left-hand side (in individual numerals) and systems initials ('B & D T') in individual letters on the right-hand side, all almost certainly in brass.
+This first style of uniform jacket was quickly displaced by a single-breasted design with five buttons (presumably of the standard BETCo pattern — see link), a single breast pocket (with button closure) and stand-up collars; the latter carried an employee number on the bearer's left-hand side (in individual numerals) and systems initials ('B & D E T') in individual letters on the right-hand side, all almost certainly in brass.
+At some point prior to 1912, the system initials on the collars were reduced to 'B & D T'.

-By analogy with other BETCo tramway systems, inspectors almost certainly wore single-breasted jackets with hidden buttons (or more likely hook and eye fasteners) and stand-up collars, the latter bearing the grade — Inspector — in embroidered script lettering.
+Inspectors wore single-breasted jackets, edged in a finer material than the main body, with hidden buttons (or more likely hook and eye fasteners) and stand-up collars, the latter bearing the grade — 'Inspector' — in embroidered script lettering.
 The tensioned-crown peaked caps also bore the grade in embroidered script lettering, but on a hat band, above which the standard BETCo 'Magnet & Wheel' device badge was mounted.
 The chief inspector wore a virtually identical uniform, but with the grade 'Chief Inspector'; this was embroidered on the jacket collars and on a brocade-style hat band on the cap.
 Senior staff were also provided with smart double-breasted overcoats with lapels, the collars of which bore the grade in embroidered script lettering.

 Like the vast majority of UK tramway systems, female staff were employed in significant numbers during the Great War to replace male staff lost to the armed services.
 A studio portrait has survived that depicts eight conductresses, all wearing long, tailored, single-breasted coats bearing five buttons, a waist belt (with two-buttons), epaulettes, cuff embellishments, and high, fold-over collars; the latter carried system initials ('B & D T') on the bearer's left-hand side and an employee number on the right-hand side.
 The collar insignia came in two distinct forms, smooth brass and striated brass, the latter giving a rope-like effect; the smooth badges were in fact used by the vast majority of BETCo tramways, whereas the striated badges appear to have been used by only a small minority of systems.
 It is currently unclear whether jackets were worn underneath the long coats or not.
 Headgear took the form of a cloth bonnet with an upturned brim, around which was a thick material band, held in place by a wide cloth loop at the front; the standard BETCo 'Magnet & Wheel' device badge was mounted on the loop (see below).
 As far as I am aware, this unusual design of hat was unique to this system.